T. Kim Nguyen

 - Plone.com development and launch, our new "high level decision maker" / "entirely new to Plone" marketing site

-- PLOG Strategic Summit in Sorrento, where we successfully negotiated agreement on a number of strategically important issues, and the community and Foundation Membership surveys that helped guide us at the summit
+- PLOG Strategic Summit in Sorrento, where we successfully negotiated agreement on a number of strategically important issues, preceded by the development & delivery of community and Foundation Membership surveys that helped guide us at the summit

 - Formation of Plone 5 Launch team, which formalized the coordination of all non-development aspects of Plone 5, including documentation, training, marketing

 - Plone Foundation Membership committee chair - am very gratified that we have added several outstanding individuals to our ranks

 - The successful, on time, coordinated release of Plone 5.0

 During my second board term (2015-16), my work has included: